Action Noise in Off-Policy Deep Reinforcement Learning: Impact on Exploration and Performance: Introduction

-A very common strategy in Q-learning algorithms applied to discrete control is to select a random action with a certain probability $\varepsilon$.
+\myparagraph{Exploration Schedule}A very common strategy in Q-learning algorithms applied to discrete control is to select a random action with a certain probability $\varepsilon$.
 In this \emph{epsilon-greedy} strategy, the probability $\varepsilon$ is often chosen higher in the beginning of the training process and reduced to a smaller value over course of the training.
 Although very common in Q-learning, a comparable strategy has not received a lot of attention for action noise in continuous control.
-The most prominent algorithms using action noise, namely DDPG \cite{lillicrapContinuousControlDeep2016} and TD3 \cite{fujimotoAddressingFunctionApproximation2018}, do not mention changing the noise over the training process.
+The descriptions of the most prominent algorithms using action noise, namely DDPG \cite{lillicrapContinuousControlDeep2016} and TD3 \cite{fujimotoAddressingFunctionApproximation2018}, do not mention changing the noise over the training process.
 Another prominent algorithm, SAC \cite{haarnojaSoftActorCriticAlgorithms2019}, adapts the noise to an entropy target.
 The entropy target, however, is kept constant over the training process.
 In many cases the optimal policy would be deterministic, but the agent has to behave with similar average action-entropy no matter whether the optimal policy has been found or not.

-Another indication that this has received little attention is that only very few reinforcement learning implementations, e.g., RLlib~\cite{liangRLlibAbstractionsDistributed2018}, implement reducing the impact of action noise over the training progress.
+An indication that reducing the randomness over the training process has received little attention is that only very few reinforcement learning implementations, e.g., RLlib~\cite{liangRLlibAbstractionsDistributed2018}, implement reducing the impact of action noise over the training progress.
 Some libraries, like \texttt{coach}~\cite{caspiReinforcementLearningCoach2017}, only implement a form of continuous epsilon greedy: sampling the action noise from a uniform distribution with probability $\varepsilon$.
 The majority of available implementations, including \libname{stable-baselines}~\cite{stable-baselines3}, \libname{PFRL}~\cite{fujitaChainerRLDeepReinforcement2021}, \libname{acme}~\cite{hoffmanAcmeResearchFramework2020}, and \libname{d3rlpy}~\cite{senoD3rlpyOfflineDeep2021}, do not implement any strategies to reduce the impact of action noise over the training progress.